LunAres

+LunAres Research Station is a specialized analog research facility located in Piła, Poland, dedicated to isolation studies and simulating the planetary operations.
 Established in 2017, LunAres serves as a testbed for scientific research and technological development related to long-duration space missions.
-The facility was designed and is operated by Space is More company led by space architects Leszek Orzechowski PhD and Agata Mintus.
+The facility was designed and is operated by Space is More company led by space architects Leszek Orzechowski and Agata Mintus.
 The station enables researchers, engineers, and analog astronauts to study the effects of isolation, confinement, and other space mission challenges in a controlled setting, contributing insights to the future of human space exploration.
-The facility is used by many entities in the space industry, including for example, European Space Agency and German Aerospace Center.
+The facility is used by various entities in the space industry, eg. European Space Agency (ESA) and German Aerospace Center (DLR).
 In 2025, an all female crew of 6 took part in the notable World's Biggest Analog mission from the habitat.